Baatzy/g48-capstone-backend/README.md

 * ES7

 ### Project front-end
-Front-end repository can be found at: https://github.com/Baatzy/g48-capstone-frontend
+Front-end repository can be found at:<br>
+https://github.com/Baatzy/g48-capstone-frontend

 ##### Built August 2017 for the Galvanize g48 capstone